 He pulled his coat more tightly around him.
 "What do you think?
 It ate me up inside that I couldn't save her."
-He looked up at the sky, didn't say anything for a moment.
+He looked up at the sky and didn't say anything for a moment.
 "But she's not right.
 She didn't come back right."

 "What do you mean?"

-He realized what he had said.
+He realized what he'd said.
 "I mean she's having a hard time of it, is all.
 And your girl and her magic aren't making it better."

-"Yeah, well join the club."
-He lit another cigarette, offered her one.
+"Yeah, well, join the club."
+He lit another cigarette and offered her one.